-The project activity consists of the installation of 2 hydropower run-of-river plants with capacity of 58 MW.
+The project activity consists of the installation of small hydropower plant with reservoir with capacity of 30 MW.
 It will result in GHG emissions reductions avoiding the dispatch of same amount of energy produced by fossil-fuelled thermal plants to the grid.

-Leakage:

-No leakage is anticipated.
+Leakage: No leakage is anticipated.
 Environmental and social impacts:

-The environmental impact of the project activity is considered small considering the host country definition of small-hydro plants, given the small dams and reservoir size.
-With the use of run-of-river hydropower facilities to generate electricity for local use and for delivery to the grid, the project displaces part of the electricity derived from diesel, a finite fossil fuel, and gives less incentive for the construction of large hydro plants which can have major environmental and social impacts.
+The environmental impact of the project activity is considered small considering the host country definition of small-hydro plants, given the small dam and reservoir size.
+With the use of small hydropower facility to generate electricity for local use and for delivery to the grid, the project displaces part of the electricity derived from diesel, a finite fossil fuel, and gives less incentive for the construction of large hydro plants which can have major environmental and social impacts.